deytalytics/dataproductpoc-docs/dp-poc.md

 * Data models in PowerDesigner
 * Data Sharing Agreements can be stored in Word docs on Sharepoint

-<strong>Note: For demonstration to the business, those items as well as a [Data Marketplace](data-marketplace.md) will be mocked up.</strong>

 Other factors aren't being demonstrated because they are more relevant for production than for a proof of concept e.g.
-* Creating the app deploy container (Kubernetes) to allow a data product to be deployed to any major cloud platform cluster.
+* Creating the deploy container (Kubernetes) to allow the code to be deployed to any major cloud platform cluster.
 * The API Gateway
-* Linking to the enterprise authentication and authorisation systems.
-<strong>Note: Integrating an application into an enterprise authentication & authorisation system is non-trivial, typically taking months so is out of scope for the PoC.</strong>

 ## What tooling will be used in the PoC?